-2.6 Statistical analysis
+2.6 Statistical Analysis

-We fit linear mixed-effect regression models for each measurement by using 1me4 package [version 1.1-7, Bates et al., 2014] in R 3.1.0 [R Core Team, 2014].
-In our models, Underlying Voicing (Uvoi) and Place of Articulation (POA) served as fixed factors, and participants and items as random factors; both a random intercept and slope are included in the model to maximize the model [Barr et al., 2013].
+We fit linear mixed-effect regression models for each measurement by using lme4 package (version 1.1-7, Bates et al. 2014) in R 3.1.0 (R Core Team 2014).
+In our models, Underlying Voicing (Uvoi) and Place of Articulation (POA) were coded as fixed effects, and participants and items as random effects; both a random intercept and slope were included in the model (cf. Barr et al. 2013).
 Random slopes for items were not coded for POA, since POA are not random across items in the current design.
-While Uvoi was dummy-coded (as default setting), POA was sum-coded, so that the intercepts in our model were centered to "devoiced" level averaged across three places of articulation.
-The default of lmer function uses a dummy coding (i.e., treatment contrast), in which one specific level within a factor (e.g., voiceless bilabial stop, but not voiceless stop in general) is set as a reference level (i.e., intercept).
-However, what we are interested in is the effect of underlying voicing across three different places of articulation, not the difference between one specific level (e.g., voiceless bilabial stop) with all other levels.
-For this reason, we manually sum-coded POA.
+While Uvoi was dummy-coded (as default setting), POA was sum-coded, so that the intercepts in our model were centered to "devoiced" level averaged across three places of articulation7).

-In each model, p-values are estimated by likelihood-ratio tests.
-Since separate acoustic dimensions were assessed at the same time, the α -level was adjusted for multiple comparisons by using Bonferroni correction: $\alpha{adjusted} = 0.008 \ (0.05/6)$ for stops, $\alpha{adjusted} = 0.01(0.05/5)$ for fricatives.
+In each model, p-values are estimated by likelihoodratio tests.
+Since separate acoustic dimensions were assessed at the same time, the $\alpha$ -level was adjusted for multiple comparisons by using Bonferroni correction: $\alpha$ adjusted=0.008 (0.05/6) for stops, $\alpha$ adjusted=0.01(0.05/5) for fricatives.